PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/search/tags/tags-listing.md

 ## Search
 The search button is disabled as long as there are less than 2 tags in the list.
 A search can be done by ID, language, name, and Products.
-It's possible to sort the list by pressing the arrow button near ID, language, name or products.
+It's possible to sort the list by ID, language, name or products in an ascending or descending way.
 After clicking on "search", the "search" button is disabled and a "reset" button is displayed.
 If there is no results for the search done, the following message is displayed: "No records found".
 When clicking on "reset", the search is removed and all the results are displayed.